MaoZiming/papers/Topics/5-security/52-authentication.md

 # Authentication

 - **Principal**
+    - A principal in computer security is an entity that can be authenticated by a computer system or network.
     - I.e. party asking for something
     - Security-meaningful entities that can request access to resources, such as groups of users, or complex software systems
     - Different OS have used different types of identity for principals